umpp101/Nec-Claustra-Frontend/README.md

 - [Backend](#Backend)

 ## About
+`Nec Claustra: No Barriers in latin.
-`Nec Claustra, Multilingual Chat Web App`
+ Multilingual Chat Web App`

 Nec-Claustra, is a React and Rails web app that was designed and engineered to unlocking language barriers via instant messaging to bring people together..utilizing Google Translate Api.